anicola/xcorr/README.md

 # xcorr
-Scripts for computing cross-correlations for SO
+Scripts for computing cross-correlations for Simons Observatory

 ## Requirements: